aclue-de/techlabor_showcases_gpt-engineer-tests/README.md

 #### Commands

+CLI Editor to select files for the context (to improve existing code)
 ``` CLI Editor to select files for the context (to improve existing code)
 export EDITOR="nano"
 ```

+Create new code
 ``` Create new code
 gpte <project_dir>
 ```

+Improve existing code
 ``` Improve existing code
 gpte <project_dir> -i
 ```